 He was the founder and first chairman of the Association for Palliative Medicine of Great Britain and Ireland.
 Dr Doyle’s immense contribution to the field of hospice and palliative medicine has been recognized throughout the world.
 Some of the many institutions that honored his work are the National Hospice Organization in the USA, McGill University in Canada, The Hong Kong Society for Palliative Care, Chosun University in South Korea, Toronto University in Canada, The Korean Society for Hospice and Palliative Care, and the Hershey Medical Centre.

 In 1987 he received the Order of the British Empire and in 2005 the American Academy of Hospice and Palliative Medicine’s (AAHPM) Lifetime Achievement Award.
-More recently, in 2013 he received a special award from the EAPC, and in July 2014 The University of Glasgow awarded him the honorary degree of Doctor of Science.
+In 2013 he received a special award from the European Association for Palliative Care and in July 2014 the University of Glasgow awarded him the honorary degree of Doctor of Science.

 He played an impressive role in medical publishing, as Founding Editor-in Chief of Palliative Medicine and Senior Editor of the first three editions of The Oxford Textbook of Palliative Medicine.
 Dr Doyle wrote/edited 18 books mainly on aspects of palliative medicine, and published more than 60 papers on palliative medicine and the history of medicine in Scotland.

 Dr. Doyle was one of the founders of the IAHPC and served as Chairman from 1998-2000, following the retirement of Dr. Josefina Magno.
 In 2009 he was elected, along with Doctors William Farr and Roger Woodruff, as IAHPC Lifetime Board Member in recognition of his service and dedication to the organization.